Censorship in Mexico: Censorship of Books 1569-1820

 The Holy Office of the Inquisition was formally extended to the Americas by decree in 1569.
 However, although the Office now practiced censorship under specific guidelines, such censorship was not always consistent in its enforcement or standards throughout the Mexican Inquisition.
 Similar to the preceding period, the censorship efforts undertaken by the Holy Office varied by location, time, and provincial discretion.
 In general the tribunal of the Mexican Inquisition operated under the same procedural guidelines as the civil criminal trials of the day.
 The main differences being the religious nature of the investigations and the fact that the inquisitor, who served as the judge in the final trial, was also the one who would initially gather evidence against the subject.
 It remained controversial for people to speak out against the Church and as a result suspected heretics could be brought before the tribunal if they aroused the suspicion of their neighbors, friends or Holy Office Officials.
 The aim of these trials was to silence dissenters and eliminate visible opposition to the Church and Crown with the ultimate hope of bringing them back into alignment with Church doctrine.
-The means by which this was achieved was the imprisonment, torture and finally public ridicule faced in the auto-de-fé (a public display of humiliation or punishment for those proven guilty before the tribunal) of those convicted before the Holy Office.
+The means by which this was achieved was the imprisonment, torture and finally public ridicule faced in the Auto-da-fé (a public display of humiliation or punishment for those proven guilty before the tribunal) of those convicted before the Holy Office.